Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 The Benefits of a Virtual Event Technical Producer

 A virtual event production partner can be a huge asset.
-Many virtual event planners — especially those who found themselves pivoting in a pinch — are still learning the skills and knowledge required to execute a high production quality, professional-looking virtual event.
+Many virtual event planners — especially those who find themselves pivoting in a pinch — are still learning the skills and knowledge required to execute a high production quality, professional-looking virtual event.

 Your virtual event tech platform can be a great resource in that regard.
 In fact, according to EventMB’s latest research, 33% of event planners outsource their virtual event production, and a further 20% rely on their virtual event tech provider.